sinnie/learn_web_dev/node/cors.md

 // be consumed by any client.
 ```

-This informs the browser that any other domain can access your api.
+This informs the browser that any other domain can access your API.
 You will likely want to change the "*" to a fully qualified domain name.

 ```javascript
 res.header("Access-Control-Allow-Headers", "Origin, X-Requested-With, Content-Type, Accept");